A Trustless, Fault-proof Based Blockchain Bridge

 Their support will enable us to advance Zipline.
 And as we work towards a more interoperable, secure, and efficient ecosystem, we’re grateful for the support and the opportunity to contribute to the growth and potential of this transformative technology.

-We’re always looking for contributors, and Sygma’s modular architecture is designed to foster contributions and extensions.
+The strength of our project lies in our builder community.
+We're always looking for contributors, and Sygma’s modular architecture is designed to foster contributions and extensions.

 Check out our documentation or GitHub to get started.

 Have a question?
 Hop into our Discord 👋